 Published On: May 22, 2017

 Each year, the Asthma and Allergy Foundation of America declares May to be National Asthma and Allergy Awareness Month.
-Not-so-coincidentally, this happens to be peak season for most asthma and allergy sufferers.
+Not-so-coincidentally, this happens to be one of the worst times of the year for most asthma and seasonal allergy sufferers.

 And while blowing your nose or using an inhaler throughout the day aren’t exactly causes for celebration, think of National Asthma and Allergy Awareness Month as a good time to focus on symptom management.
 By identifying the allergens that trigger these inflammatory responses in your body, you’re one step closer to getting your AD under control.

-So, without further ado, we bring you five environmental allergies (and how to manage them) with help from Dr. Michael Wein, an allergist-immunologist in Port Saint Lucie, Florida, who is a professor at Florida State University College of Medicine and is affiliated with multiple hospitals in the area.
+So, without further ado, we bring you five environmental allergies (and treatment plans to manage them) with help from Dr. Michael Wein, an allergist-immunologist in Port Saint Lucie, Florida, who is a professor at Florida State University College of Medicine and is affiliated with multiple hospitals in the area.

 “If you are allergic to mold, your immune system is overly-sensitive to specific mold spores and treats them as an allergen.
 There are hundreds of types of molds, most common allergy-causing molds include Alternaria, Aspergillus, Cladosporium and Penicillium.”